Why To Choose Plant-Based Protein Over Dairy?

 Plant-Based Protein is Considered Healthy Protein

 On the other hand, plant-based proteins create an alkaline effect in the body whilst providing a wide host of antioxidants, vitamins, and minerals to support healthy bodily functions.
-Good plant-based powders are the equivalent of taking a high-quality multivitamin and protein shake all in one convenient drink.
+Good plant-based protein powders are the equivalent of taking a high-quality multivitamin and protein shake all in one convenient drink.

 You may not realize how much dairy you eat, but it all adds up.
 Butter on your toast, milk with your cereal or coffee, cheese in your sandwich, etc. Making one simple switch to plant-based powders will not only increase the amount of micronutrients you get in but also increase your fiber intake whilst providing that strong dose of protein to help you with your fitness goals.

-Why choose plant-based protein?
+Why to choose plant-based protein?

 - Higher levels of vitamins and minerals